UPPMAX/uppmax_intro_day_1/docs/reflections/20250210/README.md

   something else.
 - Break out room 2: 3/3 video on and discussing.
 - Break out room 3: 3/3 video on, and discussing.
-- Break out room 4: 3/3 video on and working independantly.
+- Break out room 4: 3/3 video on and working independently.
 - Break out room 5: 3/3 video on and discussing.

 Video is on a lot indeed.
 Also note how often I jump around: 5x in 8 minutes :-)